Implementing in Remote Schools

 Years 3, 4, 5 & 6 Classes

-Are advised to utilise the placement tests outlined in the Year 3, 4, 5 and 6 manuals.
+For 3 – 6, it is recommended to use the placement tests provided in the Year 3, 4, 5 and 6 manuals.

-- The reading placement tests will identify the students who still require decodable reading material.
-These can be located on pages 23-26.
+- The Reading Placement Tests will help identify students who may still benefit from decodable reading material.
+These are located on pages 23-26.

-- For the students operating at a pre-literacy (or pre-CVC) level, present the subtests in the red box on pages 26-28.
+- For students operating at a pre-literacy (or pre-CVC) level, refer to the subtests in the red box on pages 26-28.

-- Click here to register for the PLD Tracking Sheets, follow the instructions, and set up a tab for each class.
-It is likely that the tab “Classes with Pre-CVC Students” will be relevant to many remote classes.
+- Please click the link to register for the PLD Tracking Sheets.
+Follow the instructions provided to set up a separate tab for each class.
+The tab labelled, “Classes with Pre-CVC Students”, may be particularly relevant for many remote classes.

-- Tracking sheets can then be shared with the PLD office for support.
+- For students with more complex needs, individual tracking sheets are available as an option.
+Once completed, these tracking sheets can be shared with the PLD office for support.

-By completing the form below, schools new to PLD can request implementation costs for training and essential programs.
-A quote will be forwarded to the email supplied (typically within 48 hours).
-A 30-minute consult will follow to discuss and refine the quote to suit the school’s requirements.
+For schools new to PLD, by filling out the form below, you can request cost estimates for training and essential programs.
+Subsequently, a quote will be sent to the provided email address (typically within 48 hours).
+Following this, a complimentary 30-minute consultation will be scheduled to further discuss and tailor the quote to meet the specific requirements of the school.